-We are currently involved in coverage litigation with The North River Insurance Company (North River).
-We have sued North River in the United States District Court for the Western District of Pennsylvania, alleging that North River breached one insurance policy by failing to pay amounts owed to us and that its refusal to pay constitutes bad faith.
-The case was assigned to the Court's mandatory Alternative Dispute Resolution program, in an attempt to resolve the dispute.
-The mediation was unsuccessful and the case will proceed to trial.
-We believe that North River's refusal to indemnify us under the policy for product liability losses and legal fees paid by us is wholly contrary to Pennsylvania law and we are vigorously pursuing the legal actions necessary to collect all amounts.
+We are currently involved in insurance coverage litigations with various of our insurance carriers.

+In 2009, we sued The North River Insurance Company (North River) in the United States District Court for the Western District of Pennsylvania, alleging that North River breached one of its insurance policies by failing to pay amounts owed to us and that it engaged in bad-faith claims handling.
+We believe that North River's refusal to indemnify us under the policy for product liability losses and legal fees paid by us is wholly contrary to Pennsylvania law and we are vigorously pursuing the legal actions necessary to collect all due amounts.
+Discovery is concluding and motions for summary judgment on certain issues will be submitted to the court in the first quarter of 2013.
+A trial date has not yet been scheduled.